What Is a Premium Brand?

 Functional benefits refer to a product’s or service’s ability to meet a need.
 For example, a car’s function is to get someone from one place to another.
 An accountant’s function is to help people file their taxes.

 Technical benefits relate to features and performance.
-These benefits show customers why one choice is better than another, such as consistent delivery and free of errors, glitches, or other issues.
+These benefits show customers why one choice is better than another, such as consistent delivery or long-lasting.

 An excellent way to communicate technical benefits is to educate your audience on what matters in your industry.
 For example, remember the water brands in the section above?
 They helped their target market understand the technical benefits of bottled water and why they should care.